get-convex/convex-helpers/packages/convex-helpers/README.md

 you can filter a stream with `filterStream`.
 Then the `queryStream` helper can convert any stream into a query.

-Beware if using `.paginate()` with streams in reactive queries, as they have the same problems as [`paginator` and `getPage`](#manual-pagination): you need to pass in `endCursor` to prevent holes or overlaps between the pages.
+Beware if using `.paginate()` with streams in reactive queries, as it has the same problems as [`paginator` and `getPage`](#manual-pagination): you need to pass in `endCursor` to prevent holes or overlaps between the pages.